Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Results

+The hierarchy of model performance is similar to the Bayes factor analysis.
+The key difference is that the SP model has a likelihood ratio less than, or comparable to, the $\mathrm{CW_{ET}}$ model for most injections and time slices.
+The $\mathrm{CW_{ET}}$ model having a higher likelihood ratio than SP is not unexpected, however.
+Since we use the injected values, the likelihood ratios denote the best possible performance of each model, probing their true aptitude for identifying the binary's signal.
+Thus, models that are a poorer match to the injected signal have lower likelihood ratios. $\rm{CW_{FS}+HD}$ has the highest likelihood ratios necessarily since it exactly matches what was injected into our datasets.
+The SP model's coarse approach similarly returns the lowest ratios.

-The $\mathrm{CW_{ET}}$ model having a higher likelihood ratio than SP is not unexpected, however. $\mathrm{CW_{ET}}$ is a more exact signal prescription than SP.
-It falters in the Bayesian analysis due to model misspecification.
+$\mathrm{CW_{ET}}$ is a more exact signal prescription than SP.
+It falters in the Bayesian analysis due to model misspecification, that isn't present in the likelihood ratios due to our use of the injected values.
 The interference effects from the pulsar term inhibit $\mathrm{CW_{ET}}$'s ability to recognize the CW signal in the 5 nHz cases, as previously stated.
-The pulsar term is implicitly accounted for in the SP model via its ORF (see \autoref{eqn:radorf}, specifically the autocorrelations), enabling its superior performance in low-frequency injections.
+The pulsar term is implicitly accounted for in the SP model via its ORF (see \autoref{eqn:pixorf}, specifically the autocorrelations), enabling its superior performance in low-frequency injections.
 In the 20 nHz cases, the models perform comparably, returning median BFs of the same magnitude, however, SP median BFs are usually higher.
 We suspect this to be the result of the simplicity of the SP model, which contains four fewer parameters than $\mathrm{CW_{ET}}$ and is agnostic to the binary phase.
 SP can leverage these few parameters to describe the data well during the initial stages of an emerging signal, despite being an approximate prescription.
 However, SP cannot surpass $\mathrm{CW_{FS}}$, since $\mathrm{CW_{FS}}$ is the true description of the binary signal.
-We expect that the BFs of $\mathrm{CW_{ET}}$ would eventually eclipse those of SP, due to its more accurate signal prescription.
+We expect that the BFs of $\mathrm{CW_{ET}}$ would eventually surpass those of SP.

-While the $440$ datasets analyzed using MCMC methods are a subset of the $4400$ used for likelihood ratio calculations, they show similar behavior.
-Also shown is a model that we did not include in our Bayesian analyses due to its computational demand: $\mathrm{CW_{FS}}$ with HD spatial correlations for the GWB.
-The difference between the two $\mathrm{CW_{FS}}$ models is only apparent in later time slices, revealing that the CURN approach, while an incorrect prescription, can be an adequate proxy description of the GWB.

-\subsection{Key parameter estimation for EM follow-up}
+\subsection{Key Parameter Estimation for EM Follow-up}